kmsmith137/seminars2017/README.md

  - Feb 13: Jessica Muir
  - Feb 20:
  - Feb 27: Niayesh Afshordi
- - Mar 6:
+ - Mar 6: Will Percival
  - Mar 13:
  - Mar 20: Phil Bull
- - Mar 27: Will Percival (in Bob Room this week)
+ - Mar 27: Latham Boyle (in Bob Room this week)
  - Apr 3:
  - Apr 10: Kurt Hinterbichler
  - Apr 17:
  - Apr 24: Marcel Schmittful
  - May 1: Simon Foreman
  - May 8:
- - May 15:  (offered to Colin Hill)
+ - May 15: Colin Hill
  - May 22:
  - May 29: